Quang1129/Brain_Tumor_Detection--using-CNN/README.md

 # Brain_Tumor_Detection--using-CNN
 ## CNN
 In this project, I will build a brain tumor recognition model using CNN.
-The dataset you can get here:

 In this project I will use Pytorch.
 + If you use Google Colab then you don't need to install just import torch normally